rhit-neuro/deca/rocc/accelerators/README.md

 #### Things you need to change
   - `package myaccelerator` - Change `myaccelerator` to whatever you want to name the package your accelerator resides in, preferably all lowercase.
   - `MyAccelerator` - Change `MyAccelerator` to whatever you want to name your accelerator.
 Note, this name is used twice in this template.
 This name will be used again later in your [AcceleratorConfigs.scala](config/AcceleratorConfigs.scala).
-  - `MyAcceleratorModule` - Change `MyAccelerator` whatever you want to name your accelerator and keeep the `Module` suffix.
-Note, this name is used twice in this tekplate
+  - `MyAcceleratorModule` - Change `MyAccelerator` whatever you want to name your accelerator and keep the `Module` suffix.
+Note, this name is used twice in this template
   - You'll also need to add your accelerator code to the body of class `MyAcceleratorModule`.
 See [mult.scala](mult/mult.scala) for a working example.

 ### Accelerator Config Template